ignigoliz/amanuensis/README.md

 # DIY Shield

-The shield conveniently maps certain Arduino Mega pins to the correct EEPROM pins.
-A custom PCB design is available to recreate the shield.
-Alternatively, the shield can be soldered on a regular protoboard.
+The shield conveniently maps Arduino Mega pins to the EEPROM pins as desribed in the section [Pin Mapping](#pin-mapping).
+I got mine fabricated but you can create yours in a protoboard.

-The hardware components needed are:
+The hardware I needed for my shield are:

-- Custom PCB.
 - 28 pin ZIF socket.
 - 2x 220 ohm resistors
 - 1x red LED, 1x green LED.